undermethod/GuaranteedOrganicFoodsHLF/README.md

 ## Hyperledger Fabric - Guaranteed Organic Foods

 ### Installation Instructions
+1. Navigate to "/hlf/gof/"
-1. Navigate to "/hlf/gof/", then execute "./gof-hlf-launcher.sh" to run the Hyperledger Fabric network
+1. Execute "./gof-hlf-launcher.sh" to run the Hyperledger Fabric network
+1. Navigate to "/server/"
-1. Navigate to "/server/", then execute "rm -rf node_modules package-lock.json ; npm i ; node app" to run the Express server
+1. Execute "rm -rf node_modules package-lock.json ; npm i ; node app" to run the Express server
+1. Navigate to "/gui/"
-1. Navigate to "/gui/", then execute "rm -rf node_modules package-lock.json ; npm i ; npm start" to run the React front-end
+1. Execute "rm -rf node_modules package-lock.json ; npm i ; npm start" to run the React front-end

 ### Project Description
 Supply Chain use case for Hyperledger Fabric for building a dApp: Guaranteed Organic Foods (GOF) traces the exportation of avocados from Colombia to Canada, from the farmer to the consumer.